BUYING A CPA PRACTICE IN ATLANTA, GA: QUESTIONS TO ASK AND HOW TO GET STARTED

 Of course it does!
 It matters a lot.
 When you first contemplate the idea of owning your own firm, you must realize that it is like owning any other business.
 A good CPA does not always equate to a good business owner.
 A successful CPA firm owner must be a jack of many trades and have a firm understanding of marketing, sales, hiring, managing as well as have both the necessary technical and people skills.
 If you think you have what it takes to be both a CPA and business owner, download our white paper on what it takes to be successful by visiting https://poegroupadvisors.com/buying-a-cpa-practice-do-you-have-what-it-takes

 At Poe Group Advisors, our experience has been that having the right answers is great, but it’s more important to ask the right questions!
 As a buyer, asking excellent questions will lead you to the right practice for you.
-Therefore, we are going to supply you with some of the best questions we’ve encountered from past successful buyers of CPA firms.
+Therefore, we are going to supply you with some of the best questions we’ve encountered from past successful buyers of CPA firms in Atlanta.

-What questions should I be asking of myself before I begin my search for a firm?
+What questions should I be asking of myself before I begin my search for CPA firms for sale in Atlanta?

 - What does my practice need to look like in three years’ time for me to feel happy with my purchase?